 Coordinating care for residents is a necessary function in RACFs, due to each resident's individual requirements (ie physical, psychological, financial).
 Some residents may need more assistance than others.
-Having an arrangement such as a care plan for each resident addresses their immediate and long-term needs, goals for their care and identifies coordination requirements.
-Access to up-to-date care plans enables GPs and/or the GP team to make appropriate clinical decisions based on the resident and/or guardian(s)/carer(s) wishes.
-Timely RACF staff communication to a residents' RACF care team and guardian(s)/carer(s) regarding health changes is highly important.
-(15)
+Having an arrangement such as a care plan for each resident addresses their immediate and long-term needs and the goals of their care, and identifies coordination requirements.
+Access to up-to-date care plans enables GPs and/or the GP team to make appropriate clinical decisions based on the resident's and/or the resident's guardian, substitute decision maker and/or carer wishes.
+Timely RACF staff communication to a resident's RACF care team and/or a resident's guardian/s, substitute decision maker/s and/or carer/s regarding health changes is highly important.16

-Primary care for residents in RACF includes management of chronic diseases, geriatric syndromes, acute episodic care, rehabilitation, preventive care, and palliative (including end-of-life) care.
-(16, 17) Your RACF needs to be able to identify each resident's needs and provide care accordingly.
+Primary care for residents in RACF includes management of chronic diseases, geriatric syndromes, acute episodic care, rehabilitation, preventive care, and palliative (including end-of-life) care.17 Your RACF needs to be able to identify each resident's needs and provide care accordingly.
 To identify residents' needs, triage needs to be performed by suitably qualified staff, such as registered nurses or other staff in the care team using appropriate triage protocols.

 Patient safety incident reviews help to identify ways to prevent, reduce or mitigate future harm to residents from potentially avoidable incidents.
-Including a resident's regular GP is highly desirable as they are able to provide unique clinical perspectives and will share the responsibility for implementing recommended actions eg changes to medicines.
+Including a resident's regular GP is highly desirable as they are able to provide unique clinical perspectives and will share the responsibility for implementing recommended actions (eg changes to medicines).

 Standard 8 of the Aged Care Quality Standards focuses on organisational governance.
-It is important for RACFs to consider the importance of GPs in the clinical governance of their facility and involve them in quality care discussions.
+It is important for RACFs to consider the importance of GPs in the clinical governance of their facility and involve them in high-quality care discussions.